Patient Care Transfer Techniques

 • An additional one can be at the foot of the bed.

-9. The leader of the healthcare team will initiate the transfer, counting 1, 2, 3
+9. The healthcare team leader initiates the transfer, counting 1, 2, 3.

-• The provider on the far side of the bed will push the patient.
+• The provider on the far side of the bed pushes the patient.

-• The two providers on the side of the stretcher will shift their weight from front to back, bringing the patient with them by pulling the sheet.
+• The 2 providers on the side of the stretcher shift their weight from front to back, bringing the patient with them by pulling the sheet.

-• Meanwhile, the providers at the head and foot of the bed will ensure that the patient is secured, lifting the head/shoulders and feet, respectively.
+• Meanwhile, the providers at the head and foot of the bed ensure that the patient is secured, lifting the head, shoulders, and feet, respectively.

 10. Continue to slide the patient until the patient is on the stretcher’s center.